Peatland and forests have a remarkable ability to remove harmful surplus CO2 from the atmosphere.

-They trap the carbon in their biomass: trunks, branches, roots, leaves, flowers and seeds.
+They trap the carbon in their biomass: moss, trunks, branches, roots, leaves, flowers and seeds.
 So doing, they convert CO2 into the building blocks of all life on earth: carbon, oxygen and water.

-Forests also bring additionality.
+Peatland and forests also bring additionality.
 They have a mysticism and romance.
 They enhance nature and benefit wildlife.
 They help to cleanse the air locally.
 They mitigate impacts of storm activity, such as high winds and flooding.
 By reducing runoff, they contribute to clean water.
 In the case of Scotland, so benefiting salmon spawning rivers, mussel farms, langoustines and in some cases Scotch production.

-working within a robust conservation framework
+Highland Carbon works within a robust conservation framework

-a range of native trees to restore habitats to their former glory
+natural forest planting with a range of native trees to restore habitats to their former glory

-provide robust reporting, communications and PR support
+with robust ESG reporting, communications and PR support

-Forests are the lungs of the planet.
+Forests and wetlands are the lungs of the planet.
 Once established, they continue to regenerate and to draw down CO2 from the atmosphere forever.
 So doing, they will help society to one day achieve 'Draw Down', the point at which more CO2 is being removed from the atmosphere than emitted.